AlexVaughn/Chess/README.md

 Game
 - Assets folder containing image files are not on github to avoid using too much memory
-- Playable over a local network and over the internet when provided with an open port
+- Playable over a local network and over the internet when provided with an open port (TCP)
 - Playable vs an AI trained on pro-level games using a Deep Q-Learning model

 AI